vnoelifant/tjbot-caring/README.md

 Key Watson Assistant Dialogue tools for enhancing dialogue:

 Intents:
- Intents are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
+ * Intents are purposes or goals expressed in a customer's input, such as answering a question or processing a bill payment.
 By recognizing the intent expressed in a customer's input, the Watson Assistant service can choose the correct dialog flow for responding to it.

+Context:
+ * State information for the conversation.
+To maintain state, include the context from the previous response.
+An exampe of a request body utilizing context is shown below, along with a snipped of this project's code which shows the detected tone as a context variable.

 ## FINAL DEMO VIDEO